rzepeda/ragTools/docs/troubleshooting/faq.md

 ### How do I add a custom strategy?

-See the [Adding Strategies Guide](../contributing/adding-strategies.md) for step-by-step instructions.
+See the <!-- BROKEN LINK: Adding Strategies Guide <!-- (broken link to: ../contributing/adding-strategies.md) --> --> Adding Strategies Guide for step-by-step instructions.

 ### How do I run tests?